-Learn about the City's new Plastic Bags and Single-Use Items Bylaw, set to come into effect in November 2021.
+Learn about the City's new Plastic Bags and Single-Use Items Bylaw, now in effect as of October 19, 2021.

-The City's Plastic Bags and Single-Use Items Bylaw is planned to begin in November 2021.
-The Bylaw proposes:
+The City's Plastic Bags and Single-Use Items Bylaw is now in effect.
+The Bylaw includes:

 - banning plastic checkout bags (including compostable and biodegradable);

 - introducing a charge of $0.25 per paper checkout bag and $2.00 per reusable checkout bag; and

 - banning Polystyrene foam cups, take-out containers, plates and bowls.

 From January 1, 2022, enforcement will transition from compliance audits to warnings, prior to issuing fines and penalties.
 After this date, staff will use a gradual and discretionary enforcement approach with business that continue to be non-complaint.

 Surrey is the first municipality in Metro Vancouver to ban plastic checkout bags.

 Resources for Businesses